 Anxiety can shackle you in all these situations.
 The self-criticism, self-censoring, and perfectionism that come with anxiety can make it impossible to develop the skills you want to (and think you should already) have.
 My goal as a therapist is to help you get to a new place where you walk through your days feeling confident and comfortable in your own skin.

 How I Work: Iterative Therapy and EMDR

-Both therapy and design work best as iterative processes - as in, you don't expect success the first time you try to find a solution to a problem.
-Designing and implementing solutions for any kind of problem requires persistence, an open mind, a willingness to try new things and an expectation that the best solutions don't usually come immediately.
+Both therapy and design work best as iterative processes.
+You can't expect success the first time you try to find a solution to a problem.
+Designing and implementing solutions for any kind of problem requires persistence, an open mind, a willingness to try new things, and an expectation that the best solutions don't usually come immediately.
 When you start therapy (or design) with the idea that failure is educational and that pausing to take stock before you try again is part of success, you're much more likely to succeed.
-That's the iterative process and helping people succeed in it is my favorite thing!
+That's the iterative process, and helping people succeed in it is my favorite thing!

 I use two types of therapy to accomplish this.
 First, regular talk therapy, which works well for figuring out what's at the heart of the problem and how you can work on it.
 With me, this involves a lot of gentle questions based on the idea that you are your own expert and, given space and perspective, you'll know what you need and want.
 My role is to offer a variety of perspectives you may not have considered, and to be a nonjudgemental sounding board for your thoughts.

 The other type of therapy I use is EMDR, which is a highly effective technique for helping people move past the stuck places where talking about things doesn't seem to work as well.
 I think of it as untangling the stuck places in our brains.
 For more information about how EMDR works, you can read my blog article and this page about how I use EMDR in my practice.